|

 Romantic Brown Florals

-Brown linens feel softer when paired with layered florals in blush, plum, and cream, which stop the table from looking too serious.
+Brown linens feel so much softer when you pair them with layered florals in blush, plum, and cream — it stops the table from looking too serious or formal.

-This mix works beautifully for outdoor or destination weddings where natural light highlights color depth without washing brown out.
+This combination works beautifully for outdoor or destination weddings where natural light highlights all those color depths without washing the brown out.

-Let florals stay full and organic so the brown base feels romantic rather than structured or overly formal for guests.
+Let the florals stay full and organic so the brown base feels romantic rather than structured

 @agoodaffair